 Does insurance cover your services?

-For our clinical services (counseling, EMDR, psychotherapy, bio/neurofeedback), health insurance typically covers at least a portion of our fees.
+For our clinical services (counseling, EMDR, psychotherapy), health insurance typically covers at least a portion of our fees.
 See details at right about our Blue Cross Blue Shield PPO in-network coverage.
 If you are with a different insurance provider, it is your responsibility to check out-of-network eligibility and coverage details.

 Matt's ADD Story